getditto/samples/tasks/electron-react-ts/README.md

 ## Windows integration

-1. Push Win Key and type "Services", locate those services, start them and set Start type to Automatic.

-Services are:

-   - Function Discovery Provider Host

-   - Function Discovery Resource Publication

-   - SSDP Discovery

-   - UPnP Device Host

-2. Accept the Windows Defender Firewall dialog, and accept all on Private Network.
-3. Set a custom transport configuration to only allow Bluetooth and LAN connections:
+1. Set a custom transport configuration to only allow Bluetooth and LAN connections.

 ```js
   useEffect(() => {